 What is best for you should be discussed with your nutritionist.
 Eat one new food at a time.
 Following gastric bypass surgery, some foods may induce discomfort, nausea, or vomiting.
 At this point, foods that may be problematic include:

-Dr Vivek Vij is best Liver Transplant Surgeon in india can answer any queries and address any worries you may have regarding your post-gastrointestinal surgery diet.
+Dr Vivek Vij is best Liver Transplant Surgeon in India can answer any queries and address any worries you may have regarding your post-gastrointestinal surgery diet.
 He is renowned for carrying out Liver Transplant in India with the fewest biliary problems and for incurring the fewest costs from these complications after surgery.
 Additionally, he is a member of the Indian Society of Organ Transplantation (ISOT).